FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step05_solidity/step01_basicTypes/README.md

 #### Address
 - `address` holds 20 byte address value
 - `address payable` has 2 member functions `transfer`, `send`
+#### fixed and unfixed
+these are not yet supported by Solidity, they can be decalred but cannot be used.
+M is nunber of bytes from 8-256 in increments of 8 and N represents how many decimal points are available ranging from 0-80
+- `fixedMxN` alias for `fixed128x18`
+- `ufixedMxN` alias for `ufixed128x18`

 ### Limitations for Integer Types